cairo-book/cairo-book/src/ch05-01-defining-and-instantiating-structs.md

 Structs are similar to tuples, discussed in the [Data Types](ch02-02-data-types.md) section, in that both hold multiple related values.
 Like tuples, the pieces of a struct can be different types.
 Unlike with tuples, in a struct you’ll name each piece of data so it’s clear what the values mean.
 Adding these names means that structs are more flexible than tuples: you don’t have to rely on the order of the data to specify or access the values of an instance.

 To define a struct, we enter the keyword `struct` and name the entire struct.
 A struct’s name should describe the significance of the pieces of data being grouped together.
 Then, inside curly brackets, we define the names and types of the pieces of data, which we call fields.
-For example, Listing 5-1 shows a struct that stores information about a user account.
+For example, Listing {{#ref user-struct}} shows a struct that stores information about a user account.

 <span class="filename">Filename: src/lib.cairo</span>